turboscrew/rpi_stub/Readme.txt

 gdb's 'load'-command (see the INSTRUCTIONS.txt), and then run with gdb's 'cont'-command.
 You can break a runaway program with ctrl-C.

-There are also two command line parameters.
+There are also three command line parameters.
 'rpi_stub_mmu' causes rpi_stub to use MMU and caches.
 Default is no mmu or caches.
 'rpi_stub_interrupt=<int>' makes rpi_stub to handle UART0 interrupts
 in a different way: